graze/formatter/docs/02-filters.md

 Filters can be used to remove formatted objects from the final result.

-Filters are only applied when calling `FormatterInterface::formatMany`.
+Filters are only applied when calling `FormatterInterface::formatMany` or `FormatterInterface::formatTraversable`.

 ## Usage